-A holiday that depends on the mercy of weather Gods?
-Check.
-Boat races that date as far back as the early 1800s?
-Check.
-People getting stupid-drunk at night — then taking their chances at work the next day?
-Check.
-These are just three reasons that make Regatta Day one of the most unusual holidays on the Canadian calendar.
-Celebrated on the first Wednesday of August, every year, Regatta Day is closely associated with the British Monarchy, which is why the boat races on this day are also called Royal St. John’s Regatta; is closely associated with the British monarchy.
+A holiday that depends on the weather.
+Boat races that date as far back as the early 1800s.
+These traditions make Newfoundland’s Regatta Day one of the coolest holidays on the Canadian calendar.
+Usually celebrated on the first Wednesday in August, Regatta Day, known also as Royal St. John’s Regatta; is closely associated with the British monarchy.

-Regatta Day is given the Royal designation in 1993 to respect the close ties of the day to the British monarchy.
+Regatta Day is given the Royal designation in 1993 to respect the close relationship between Canada and the British monarchy.

 Regatta Day Activities

-Do you have a pet hamster?
-You could win a new cage for him on Regatta Day.
-Each year, Critters 'n Things in Mount Pearl organizes a hamster race at their store.
-The race is only open to hamsters, though, and not any other rodents.
+If you have a pet hamster, you could win a new cage on Regatta Day.
+Each year, Critters 'n Things in Mount Pearl, organizes a hamster race at their store.
+The race is only open to hamsters.
+Not rats, not frogs — just hamsters.

 A lot of people who can't make it to the lake watch the races on television.
-It is a good excuse to invite your fam, get some beers, and even bet on your favorites.
+It's a good excuse to invite your fam, get some beers and even bet on your favorites to win.

 The province is 30 minutes ahead of Atlantic Standard Time and 90 minutes ahead of Eastern Time.